ManuelGil/vscode-nextjs-generator/docs/generate-files.md

 - `nextjs.files.include`: The file extensions to watch for changes.
 For example, if you use `ts` and `tsx` as extensions, the extension will watch for changes in `.ts` and `.tsx` files
 - `nextjs.files.exclude`: The files to exclude from watching.
 For example, if you use `**/node_modules/**` and `**/dist/**` as exclusions, the extension will not watch for changes in the `node_modules` and `dist` folders
 - `nextjs.files.watch`: The types of files to watch for changes.
 For example, if you use `components` and `routers` as types, the extension will watch for changes with the `component` and `router` type in the file name.
 For example, `home.component.tsx` and `home.router.tsx`
+- `nextjs.files.showPath`: Whether to show the path of the file in the file name.
+For example, if you use `true` as a value, the file will be created as `home.component.tsx (pages/home)` and if you use `false` as a value, the file will be created as `home.component.tsx`